jdeolive/geotools-old/modules/plugin/imagemosaic-jdbc/README.txt

 	2) have a correct property file (fixture) in your home dir
 	3) have ojdbc14.jar in your classpath
 	http://www.oracle.com/technology/software/tech/java/sqlj_jdbc/htdocs/jdbc9201.html

+Oracle Georaster
+	1) like Oracle, Oracle Spatial must be available

 Run  Maven with: